-(in thousands, except share and per share amounts and number of lasers) (unaudited)
+(In thousands, except share and per share amounts and number of lasers) (unaudited)

-The Company used the modified retrospective transition approach to ASU No. 2018-11 and applied the new lease requirements through a cumulative-effect adjustment in the period of adoption.
-The new standard provides a number of optional practical expedients in transition.
-We elected the package of practical expedients, which permits us not to reassess, under the new standard, our prior conclusions about lease identification, lease classification and initial direct costs.
-The Company did not elect the use-of-hindsight or the practical expedient pertaining to land easements; the latter not being applicable to us.
+the latter not being applicable to us.
 This accounting standard did not have a material impact on our debt covenants.
 The Company has completed an evaluation of ASU 2016-02, including a review of our leases and other contracts for potential embedded leasing arrangements and has recognized approximately \$848 in right-of-use assets and lease liabilities in the balance sheet as of January 1, 2019.
 There was no impact on the Company's revenue recognition under ASC 842.

 In July 2017 the FASB issued a two-part ASU 2017-11, "(Part I) Accounting for Certain Financial Instruments with Down Round Features, (Part II) Replacement of Indefinite Deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Non-controlling Interests with a Scope Exception."
 For public business entities the amendments in Part I of ASU 2017-11 are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 Early adoption is permitted for all entities, including adoption in an interim period.
-The Company previously adopted this ASU on October 1, 2018, and recorded an adjustment for the adoption of a new accounting pronouncement of \$67 as an adjustment to warrant liability, \$2,547 as an adjustment to accumulated deficit and \$2,614 as an adjustment to additional paid-incapital as of the beginning fiscal year in the year of adoption on January 1, 2018.
+The Company previously adopted this ASU on October 1, 2018, and recorded an adjustment for the adoption of a new accounting pronouncement of \$67 as an adjustment to warrant liability, \$2,547 as an adjustment to accumulated deficit and \$2,614 as an adjustment to additional paid-incapital as of the beginning of the fiscal year in the year of adoption on January 1, 2018.

-The impact from adopting ASU 2017-11 on the Company's unaudited condensed balance sheets and consolidated statements of operations and as of and for the following period is as follows:
+The impact from adopting ASU 2017-11 on the Company's unaudited condensed balance sheets and consolidated statements of operations as of and for the following periods is as follows: